How to deploy a Next.js project on Ubuntu with NGINX

 bash

-To verify that Node.js is installed, we can run the following command:
+This will also automatically install npm for us, which is the package manager for Node.js.
+To verify that Node.js and npm are installed, we can run the following command:

 node -v # 18.x.x